Eivind Øygarden

 Eivind Øygarden (24 March 1918 – 18 October 1979) was a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Parliament of Norway from Telemark during the terms 1969-1973 and 1973-1977.
 In total he met during 84 days of parliamentary session.
 In October 1973, he even met as a regular representative, filling in for Hallvard Eika who was an outgoing member of Korvald's Cabinet.
-He worked as a schoolmaster in Vinje.
+He worked as a schoolmaster in Vinje Municipality.